Up to One Third of Veterans Lost their Homes Since 2008

-Posted by Gordon Duff on 12:06 am, With 0 Reads, Filed under Corruption, Government, Military, Politics, VA Home Loans, Veterans, Veterans Affairs.
+Posted by Gordon Duff, Senior Editor on November 30, 2011, With 0 Reads, Filed under Corruption, Government, Military, Politics, VA Home Loans, Veterans, Veterans Affairs.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.